BioAITeam/Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain/README.md

 ```
 conda install jupyter
 ```
-Enter the cloned folder, then enter the "CNNs and SRM filters" folder and run the choice notebook.
+Enter the cloned folder, then enter the "CNNs and SRM filters" folder and run the notebook of your choice.